 KFM LLC is a limited liability company formed under the laws of Delaware.
 The capital of KFM LLC consists of an unlimited number of common membership interests and an unlimited number of Class B Interests.
-USCo owns all of the common membership interests and KTL LLC owns all of the Class B Interests of KFM LLC.
+USCo owns all of the common membership interests and KTL LLC owns 99% and Brookfield US owns 1% of the Class B Interests of KFM LLC.